rdkcentral/rdk-halif-device_settings/docs/pages/ds-video-port_halSpec.md

 style x fill:#9f9,stroke:#333,stroke-width:0.3px,align:left
  ```

 `DS` Video Port `HAL` provides a set of `APIs` to initialize, query and set information about the Video ports like getting  video port handle, fetching connected display information such as color depth, color space, matrix coefficients, quantization range, supported video resolutions using the video port handle.
-It also provides `APIs` to enable or disable content protection like HDCP and DTCP, to set  the `SCART` parameters , background color and preferred color depth of the video port.
+It also provides `APIs` to enable or disable content protection like `HDCP` and `DTCP`, to set  the `SCART` parameters , background color and preferred color depth of the video port.

 ## Component Runtime Execution Requirements